VukoticMarko/simple-machine-learning/README.md

 - **K-Nearest Neighbors (KNN):** A non-parametric method that classifies data based on the majority class of its nearest neighbors.
 - **Support Vector Machine (SVM):** A powerful classification algorithm that finds the optimal hyperplane to separate classes.

-We used **cross-validation** (10-fold) to evaluate the models' performance and reported their mean accuracy and standard deviation.
+I used **cross-validation** (10-fold) to evaluate the models' performance and reported their mean accuracy and standard deviation.

 ## Results